- Search The Registry

 - My Account

 Norma Gloria Morgan was born in New Haven, Connecticut.
-Her mother raised her, after the early death of her father, and worked as a domestic worker, a seamstress, and designer.
+Her mother raised her after the early death of her father, and worked as a domestic worker, seamstress, and designer.
 Morgan showed interest in art from childhood, painting a classroom mural at the age of thirteen and receiving recognition for her painting, Reflections, completed when she was seventeen.
-She studied two years at the Art Students League of New York, privately with Hans Hofmann in her early 20s, and later with Stanley Hayter.
+She studied at the Art Students League of New York for two years, privately with Hans Hofmann in her early 20s and later with Stanley Hayter.
 It was Hayter who taught her engraving.

-Among the awards, she has won for her work are the John Hay Whitney Fellowship, the Louis Comfort Tiffany Grant, three gold medals from the American Artists Professional League, and the gold medal from Audubon Artists.
-Morgan spent her active years living in both New York City, where she worked primarily on engravings in her apartment, and Woodstock, New York, where she had space for a large painting.
-She had a love of the outdoors and activities such as cross-country skiing and lake swimming.
+Among the awards she won for her work are the John Hay Whitney Fellowship, the Louis Comfort Tiffany Grant, three gold medals from the American Artists Professional League, and the gold medal from Audubon Artists.
+Morgan spent her active years living in New York City, where she worked primarily on engravings in her apartment, and in Woodstock, New York, where she had space for a large painting.
+She loved the outdoors and activities such as cross-country skiing and lake swimming.
 She also played mandolin, meeting with other musicians to play in Washington Square Park.
 In interviews, Morgan explained that her motivations for her artwork go "beyond" the black experience and feminist identity.

-Her works span Realism and Surrealism and fantasy and feature figurative works of family members, landscape, and vistas.
-Her work is found in major collections worldwide and she has been highly recognized for her etchings and engravings, many of which were inspired by time spent in Great Britain.
+Her works span Realism, Surrealism, and fantasy and feature figurative works of family members, landscapes, and vistas.
+Her work is found in major collections worldwide, and she has been highly recognized for her etchings and engravings, many of which were inspired by time spent in Great Britain.
 Norma Morgan died in 2017.